Rabbit Advocacy Animal Matters

 Thank you for bringing attention to Mary-Kate Olsen's horrendous fur wardrobe.
 Whether it's a handbag, fur trim, or an entire garment, animals suffer and die because of cold-hearted and selfish people like her.
 All creatures deserve kindness and respect, and the right to live without the abuses and cruelty humans inflict upon them.

-Surely MK knows that, and if not she may wish to go to www.furisdead.com or any of the numerous sites where she can see and read first-hand the nightmares inflicted on the innocents.
+Surely MK knows that, and if not she may wish to go to www.furisdead.com (no longer active) or any of the numerous sites where she can see and read first-hand the nightmares inflicted on the innocents.
 Fur is NOT fashion.

 Comment: It's imperative to take action on behalf of our animal friends.
 It takes only a few moments to respond to an article, and it's the collective voice of us all that is challenging and transforming the way we treat other living beings.
 BE A CHAMPION FOR ANIMAL RIGHTS, NOW!